DataFrame methods

 |

-An optional list of column names or a string to select a subset of columns before printing their names.
+Optional column name or names to select before printing their names.
 Applied after fn. |

 None